dfkaye/dfkaye-blog/content/posts/alert-dialog-generator.md

 Could do better.

 + All the styles are defined on inline `style` attributes.
-+ Whatever styles are defined are affected by (i.e., inherit from) rules in this site's own CSS file.
++ Styles may be affected by (i.e., inherit from) rules in this site's own CSS file.
 + The dialog width is percentage-based, rather than fixed unit, so the dialog will expand its width as the viewport width increases.
 + The JavaScript itself is a single execution that does not export anything.
 That could be added when the time comes for modular re-use.